DawnVespero/TheBlackSunLodge/Songs/What Kind of Animal Are You?.md

 ---
-title: Song Page (Frontmatter)
+title: "What Kind of Animal Are You?"
+aliases: ""
 Type: Song
-Featured on:
 Original:
 Derivative:
 Previous Version:
 Next Version:
+Interpolates:
 Interpolated in:
-Interpolates:
 sticker: lucide//music
 color: "#eb3b5a"
+Featured on:
+Page created: 2023-11-07
+Page modified: 2023-12-06
 ---

+# What Kind of Animal Are You?